-Finally, I would like to add that, in addition to my interest in research and teaching, I also like to collaborate in the defence of Catalan linguistic rights.
-That is why I am a member of Plataforma per la Llengua (Balearic Islands) and I participate in the Voluntariat per la Llengua, coordinated by the Consorci per la Normalització Lingüística.
+In addition to my interest in research and teaching, I also like to collaborate in the defence of Catalan linguistic rights.
+That is why I am a member of Plataforma per la Llengua (Balearic Islands) and I have participated in the Voluntariat per la Llengua, coordinated by the Consorci per la Normalització Lingüística.